kanr/hello-lambda/docs/README.md

 You must have an [AWS account](http://aws.amazon.com/).
 Next, you must [install Terraform](https://www.terraform.io/intro/getting-started/install.html) first.

 Clone this repository, then run:

+    $ terraform init
     $ make bootstrap

 Create a `terraform.tfvars` file with the content below.
 This step is optional